jhelming73/Project-1/README.md

 ## Technologies Used in making this game:

-- **Command Line**: used for interacting with the computer, navigating the filesystem.
+- **Command Line**: used for interacting with the computer, navigating the filesystem

 - **Source Control**: used for interaction, management and upload changes on code to Git repository